TheIconfactory/Tapestry/Documentation/API.md

 ### README.md

 This file, formatted with Markdown, is displayed in Tapestry when the user views your plugin’s information.
+It is highly recommended since it provides valuable context for the end user.

 Only inline styles are supported (e.g. no `#` header blocks or images).
-This is a limitation of displaying Markdown in SwiftUI.
+This is a limitation of displaying Markdown in user interface controls on Apple platforms.

 Here is an example: